 First, it is important to understand what civil litigation is.
 Civil litigation is a legal process involving a dispute between two parties that isn’t based on criminal sanctions.
 This means that a civil litigation case doesn’t involve criminal charges and penalties.
 Typically, in civil litigation, one party, referred to as the plaintiff, is usually seeking monetary compensation or some other form of remedy from another party, referred to as the defendant.
 This dispute can be resolved either through negotiations or through the court system.
 A civil case can involve an individual against an individual, an individual against a business, a business against another business, an individual against a government entity, and so on.

 When a civil dispute is taken to trial, the standard of proof is usually less strict than in criminal litigation.
 In a criminal trial, the government is required to prove its case beyond a reasonable doubt in order to prevail.
-However, in civil litigation, the party that prevails usually only has to prove the case by a preponderance of evidence or, in some cases, by convincing evidence in order to win.
+However, in civil litigation, the party that prevails usually only has to prove the case by a preponderance of the evidence or, in some cases, by convincing evidence in order to win.

-A lawyer that deals with civil litigation cases is usually referred to as a litigator or a trial lawyer.
+A lawyer that deals with civil litigation cases are usually referred to as a litigator or a trial lawyer.
 Considering the fact that civil litigation encompasses non-criminal legal cases, the roles of a civil litigation lawyer are usually broad and diverse.
 Types of civil cases include personal injury claims, antitrust litigation, civil rights law, product liability suits, real estate litigation, etc.

 Complex Civil Litigation